rbundock/rbundock.github.io/_blog/why-good-business-analysis-is-essential.md

+---
+layout: post
+title:  "Why good business analysis is essential"
+---

-Why good business analysis is essential business analysis
+# Why good business analysis is essential
+business analysis
 When you hear the words Business Analyst, a big company with a complex hierarchical structure most probably comes to your mind.
 However, severe market demands challenge both small and big companies to meet the criteria of mess-free process management and facilitated communication.
 This can all be achieved through implementing strong business analysis skills.